 Cheltenham is an established residential area, with some industrial land use.

-Part of the suburb of Cheltenham is located in the City of Kingston.
+This area encompasses the City of Bayside part of the suburb of Cheltenham.
+The remaining part of the suburb of Cheltenham is located in the City of Kingston.